kaalam/kaalam/README.md

   * Jazz 0.5.2 - Some API enhancements to simplify usage.

-  * The Tangle 0.5.2 The first version of "The Tangle: A Connected Dataset of English Grammar and Curated Text" on Jazz 0.5.2
+  * The Tangle 0.5.3 The first version of "The Tangle: A Connected Dataset of English Grammar and Curated Text" on [Jazz TNG 0.5.3](https://kaalam.github.io/jazz_reference/reference_docker_tangle_server.html)

 ## Our current challenges are